djarchibald/Terminal_App/readme.md

-# Coder Academy, Term 1 Assignment 3: Terminal Application.
+# Coder Academy, T1A3: Terminal Application.
 Duncan Archibald

 **Link to Github repo:** https://github.com/djarchibald/Terminal_App

 ## Features
 - **Executable**
   This app is executable from the command line, and does not require the user to have a working knowledge of python.
 Upon opening, the app will automatically check to see that python is installed onthe user's machine - if yes, the app will open.
 If no, the user will be directed to download the latest version of python from their website.

+  The bash script is saved in a file: ./happybirthday.sh.
+To open in Terminal CD to the app files and type: ./happybirthday.sh

 - **Main Menu**
+  Function is ```print_options()```.

   The home page/main menu plays a key role in managing the flow of the app.
 It is the first thing the user sees when using the app, and is the page to which they are returned when their selected option is complete.

   The menu is intended to be clear and straightforward, allowing the user to navigate easily to their desired option.
 It has brief, clear instructions but should the user inadvertently enter an invalid option, the app will notfiy the user that they have entered something incorrectly before returning them to the main menu to try again.